StinaNorqvist/StinaNorqvist.github.my-project/README.md

 - Use Sass and Bootstrap in some way.
 - Make a computed property, a watch and a custom event.
 - Use Vuex in strict mode and use a mutation.
-- Use Prettier and ESlint.
+- Use Prettier and ESLint.

 Feel free to check it out!